Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Model Interpretability

 Physically, the Knudsen number (Kn) for a given geometry characterizes the transition between ballistic and diffusive transport regimes.
 This number effectively captures information about broadband MFP distributions in a complex geometry.
 Typically defined for single–MFP materials, we employ a recent computational method adapted for mode-resolved systems~\cite{hosseini2023reduced}.
 For each structure, the following equality holds:

 The Knudsen number measures the ratio of the mean free path (MFP) to a characteristic geometric feature length, distinguishing structures where the MFP exceeds the feature size ($\text{Kn} > 1$, ballistic regime) from those where it is smaller ($\text{Kn} < 1$, diffusive regime).
-In Fig.~\ref{fig:knudsen}, the Knudsen number is computed for a set of representative geometries and shown to correlate strongly with the generated ballistic correction $w_\phi \|G\|$.
+In Fig.~\ref{fig:knudsen}a, the Knudsen number is computed for a set of representative geometries and shown to correlate strongly with the generated ballistic correction $w_\phi \|G\|$.
+Although PEDS does not explicitly enforce similarity between coase temperature fields, it is indirectly able to reconstruct the coarse temperature fields from BTE.
+Using a representative set of geometries, we compare the temperature field obtained by solving the Fourier equation with the neural-corrected $5 \times 5$ thermal conductivity tensor generated by PEDS against the temperature field obtained by downsampling the corresponding BTE solution.
+The median percentage error is $16.89\%$, which is primarily influenced by errors along the central line, where the true temperature approaches zero and small absolute deviations result in large relative errors.
+To provide a more robust assessment, we also report the mean absolute error, which is $0.053\,\mathrm{K}$.
+When normalized by the overall temperature range (approximately $1\,\mathrm{K}$), this corresponds to a relative error of $0.05$.
+These results show further generalization cpabilities, highlighting the ability of PEDS to recover key interpretable features of BTE thermal transport at the solution level in addition to the effective property.